Veszprém-Balaton European Region of Sport 2026 title

 Szilvia Bonyhádi (VEB2023), Dóra Kanizsai-Nagy (VEB2023), Balázs Kiss (Olympic champion hammer thrower), Edit Kővári (University of Pannonia), Zoltán Mészáros (cultural and tourism entrepreneour), Rita Wahab (VEB2023)

-The project brings together the local governments of Veszprém and the Bakony-Balaton region, with the participation of 100 settlements, aims to enable the region to bear this prestigious title in 2026.
+The application is being prepared in cooperation with the local governments of Veszprém and the Bakony-Balaton region, with the participation of nearly 100 municipalities, so that the region can bear this prestigious title in 2026.